Castleford Academy Trust

 Jennifer volunteers regularly at a local primary school teaching individual and small groups of children to improve their phonics, reading and writing skills, Jennifer also helps with the administration of statutory assessments and assists with many educational visits and finds volunteering very rewarding.
 As a Trustee, Jennifer sees the benefits the Trust brings to all its member schools and believes that the education and aspirations of its pupils are key to its future success.

-I have been the Headteacher of Castleford Academy and the Accounting Officer of Castleford Academy Trust since 2013.
-I started my teaching career at Castleford Academy in 2003 as a Teacher of PE and have developed and gained a vast amount of leadership experience from there.
-I am a National Leader of Education which has seen me support numerous schools nationally on school improvement including pupil premium and school reviews.
-I am also the chair of the Wakefield Secondary Headteacher’s Board and contribute to other local and regional working groups, including the West Yorkshire Strategic Partnership group.
+George is the CEO of Castleford Academy Trust and the Executive Headteacher at Castleford Academy.
+George started his teaching career at Castleford Academy in 2003 as a Teacher of PE and has developed and gained a vast amount of leadership experience from there.
+George is a National Leader of Education which has seen him support numerous schools nationally on school improvement including pupil premium and school reviews.
+George contributes to a number of local and regional working groups, including the West Yorkshire Strategic Partnership group.

-I am totally committed to raising standards and to providing all pupils, staff and trainee teachers with opportunities to excel.
-In October 2019, I led Castleford Academy to become the first secondary school in the country to gain an Outstanding Ofsted rating under the newly introduced framework.
+George is committed to raising standards and to providing all pupils, staff and trainee teachers with opportunities to excel.
+In October 2019, George led Castleford Academy to become the first secondary school in the country to gain an Outstanding Ofsted rating under the newly introduced framework.

-I am experienced in delivering training both locally and nationally including leading and hosting a range of CPD and training for NPQEL and NPQSL.
-My extensive coaching skills and experience are used to improve teaching, develop leadership, accountability and improve the performance of key members of staff.
+George is experienced in delivering training both locally and nationally including leading and hosting a range of CPD and training for NPQEL and NPQSL.
+His extensive coaching skills and experience are used to improve teaching, develop leadership, accountability and improve the performance of key members of staff.